Drug Shortages and Discontinuations

 Megestrol tablet

-Both the 40 mg and 160 mg tablets are shorting with estimated availability Jan/25.
+Both the 40 mg and 160 mg tablets are shorting with estimated availability of March 2025.
 Only the AA brand is marketed.

 Alternatives: